 -Required ID Proof is a feature Onlinejobs.ph offers that help confirms the employee’s identity is real, and that they aren’t under a fake profile.
 If they’re lying about their name, it’s likely because they have something to hide.

 To determine this score, Onlinejobs.ph reviews all identity proof offered by the Virtual Assistant, such as uploaded ID’s, Passports, and Drivers Licenses, social media accounts, Cell Phone numbers, Utility Bills, and more.
 The more information offered, the higher the ID score is (assuming all the info they offer checks out).

 The higher the ID proof you require, the fewer candidates you’ll find.
-How high your requirement should depend mostly on you, but I’d personally start at around 50, and adjust from there if you’re having trouble getting applicants (which I don’t expect will happen).
+How high a requirement you require depends mostly on you, but I’d personally start at around 50, and adjust from there if you’re having trouble getting applicants (which I don’t expect will happen).